2013–14 Liverpool F.C. season

-A 5–1 home win over then league-leaders Arsenal on 5 February featured four Liverpool goals in the opening 20 minutes.
-With a mid-week 90th minute penalty at Fulham, Liverpool won again and the winning run would eventually extend to 11 games, included Liverpool defeating title rival, Manchester City, on 13 April, in the same week as the 25th anniversary of the Hillsborough disaster.
+A 5–1 home win over then league-leaders Arsenal on 8 February featured four Liverpool goals in the opening 20 minutes.
+With a mid-week 90th-minute penalty at Fulham, Liverpool won again and the winning run would eventually extend to 11 games, included Liverpool defeating title rivals, Manchester City, on 13 April, in the same week as the 25th anniversary of the Hillsborough disaster.
 A subsequent mid-week Manchester City draw meant Liverpool would win the league if they got ten points from their remaining 4 games.

-Their next match was a 2–3 away win at Norwich City that secured Liverpool's pre-season aim of qualifying for the 2014–15 UEFA Champions League.
+Their next match was a 2–3 away win at Norwich City that secured Liverpool's pre-season aim of qualifying for the UEFA Champions League.
 However, the following 0–2 home defeat to Chelsea put the title back in Manchester City's favour due to their significantly better goal difference.
 That pivotal match was marred by Chelsea's "comically brazen" time-wasting, that went unpunished until the 93rd minute by Martin Atkinson (despite José Mourinho telling his players he wanted "at least two bookings for time-wasting before half-time"), and it is foremost known for a Steven Gerrard slip that led to Chelsea's key goal by Demba Ba.
 Gerrard has spoken of his anguish over the slip, saying it was "even tougher than what people probably think it was".
 Other key moments cited as playing a part in Liverpool falling short of the title include the previously mentioned incorrectly disallowed goal by Raheem Sterling at Manchester City's Etihad Stadium, Kolo Touré passing the ball to Victor Anichebe allowing West Bromwich Albion to earn a draw on 2 February and Jordan Henderson's 93rd minute sending-off (and associated three-match ban) in the home game versus Manchester City, which Liverpool manager Brendan Rodgers thought was "a huge miss for us" because Liverpool "couldn't replace Jordan".

 Liverpool's attempts to reverse Manchester City's +9 goal difference advantage in their penultimate game against Crystal Palace saw their initial 0–3 lead pegged back to a 3–3 draw.
 Liverpool finished in second place, two points behind Manchester City, after they defeated Newcastle United on the final day.
 This represented the closest the club had come to winning the league title since 1990.

-The season was the first since 1995–96 without Jamie Carragher, who retired after the 2012–13 season.
+The season was the first since 1995–96 without Jamie Carragher, who retired from professional football after the 2012–13 season.